 Le Louvre by night versus by day is like the sun and the moon—both fierce and feminine. ☀️ 🌙

-I think Le Louvre and the Tuileries Gardens and estate (castle?) is my most favorite part of Paris.
+I think Le Louvre and the Tuileries Gardens and estate (castle?) is my favorite part of Paris.
 During our weekend, we always either started or ended our day at Le Louvre.
 Just to see it, photograph it, and bathe in its beauty.

 I highly recommend you purchase tickets to Le Louvre—if only to get a quick glimpse of the Mona Lisa!
 (But honestly, that’s not the best part of the museum, by far.)